The Ultimate Guide to Observing the Winter Sky (Northern Hemisphere)

 March 2, 2021

-Winter is also a popular time of year for many beginning stargazers to try out the new telescopes they found under their Christmas trees.
+Winter is also popular for many beginning stargazers to try out the new telescopes they found under their Christmas trees.

-If you are just getting started or have a little experience stargazing but want to learn more, this guide will help you familiarize yourself with some of the popular wintertime constellations.
+Suppose you are just starting or have a little experience stargazing but want to learn more.
+In that case, this guide will help you familiarize yourself with some popular wintertime constellations.
 We will also highlight the coolest observable celestial targets within these constellations.
-So bundle up, put on your gloves and beanies, warm up some hot chocolate, bring out your new telescope or binocular and let’s do some exploring!
+So bundle up, put on your gloves and beanies, warm up some hot chocolate, bring out your new telescope or binoculars, and let's explore the winter sky!

 Popular Wintertime Constellations and Asterisms

-In ancient times, our ancestors looked towards the heavens and noticed with every season, new groupings of stars would appear in the sky.
-The predictable cycle of observable constellations repeated year after year.
+In ancient times, our ancestors looked towards the heavens and noticed new groupings of stars appearing in the sky every season.
+The predictable cycle of visible constellations is repeated year after year.
 Using their imaginations, they envisioned these groupings as forming patterns that resembled mythological characters, animals, and other objects for which they were named.
-Many constellations and star names have Greek, Latin, or Roman backgrounds, so you might already be familiar with some of them.
-One thing is for sure, though: being able to identify the most popular constellations will make your observing sessions much more enjoyable.
+Many constellations and star names have Greek, Latin, or Roman backgrounds, so you might already know some.
+One thing is sure, though: identifying the most popular constellations will make your observing sessions much more enjoyable.
 There are nearly twenty wintertime constellations, but here are some of the more prominent ones:

 ![]() |